Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 B) JOURNAL THEME SERIES: Several TB SERIES: eg: a.
 Lancet 2006 and 2010 series; b).
 Lancet Infectious Diseases Series 2012, c.
 Lancet Mass Gatherings Medicine series 2014; d.
 Lancet ID Series on Emerging RTIs; e.
 Current Opinion in Pulmonary Medicine series 1999-2014, f.
 ID Clinics North America, g.
 International Journal of Infectious Diseases TB series 2015.

-5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member and pioneer of Global Health at UCL in 1998 with Prof J.Yudkin -starting with forming IHMEC-Intl Health Medical Education Centre at UCL-SSMs in international health, intercalated BSC in International health at UCL.
-IHMEC and Inst Child Health maternal/child health merged to form UCL Institute of Global Health.
+5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member and pioneer of Global Health at UCL in 1998 with Prof J.Yudkin -starting with forming IHMEC-Intl Health Medical Education Centre at UCL leading SSMs in international health, and introducing the intercalated BSC in International health.
+IHMEC merged with Institute of Child Health maternal health and became the UCL Institute of Global Health.
+This was led by Prof A.Costello and as of 2016 the director is Prof I.Abubakar.

 6. TEACHING THROUGH HIGH PROFILE JOURNAL THEME SERIES: 1.
 Lead 'guru' Lancet TB Theme series (2010), 2.
 Chief Guest Editor Journal of Infectious diseases volume on TB, TB/HIV/AIDS-unanswered questions and controversies 2012, 3.
 Guest editor, Lancet Infectious Diseases series on Tuberculosis (2013, 2016), 4.
 Guest Editor Lancet Resp Med Series (2014), 5.
 Lancet Mass Gatherings Medicine Series (2014), 6.
 Lancet ID Series on Emerging RTIs (2014, 2016), 7) IJID TB series (2015), 8) Editor,Current Opinion in Pulmonary Medicine Infection Series (2000-2016).9) Editor, ID Clinics of North America (2008,2012).